the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern/meet-another-react-component.md

 ## Meet another React Component

-So far we've only been using the App component to create our applications.
-We used the App component in the last section to express everything needed to render our list in JSX, and it should scale with your needs and eventually handle more complex tasks.
-To help with this, we'll split some of its responsibilities into a standalone List component:
+Components are the foundation of every React application.
+With a growing React project, you will get more and more components to manage.
+Each component encapsulates functionalities (e.g. rendering a list of items).
+So far we've only been using the App component.
+This will not end up well, because components should scale with your application's size.
+So instead of making one component larger and more complex over time, we'll split one component into multiple components eventually.
+Therefore, we'll start with a new List component which extracts functionalities from the App component:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 const list = [ ... ];